Ph-k/quic/README.md

   - First execution with `-l` flag: soft links are copied as soft links.
 Hard links are also copied.

-  - Second execution without `-l` flag: It was chosen not to change the structure of the destination, since all the possible information is already copied to the destination.
+  - Second execution without `-l` flag: It was chosen not to change the structure of the destination, since all the necessary information is already copied to the destination.

+# Source code files overview:

+`quic.c`: Contains the main function which reads the command line arguments, initializes all the necessary data structures and variables of the program, and then starts the recursive copying of all the directories/files included in the source path using functions from the copiers module.
+After that, it prints some information about the whole procedure, de-allocates all the dynamically allocated memory, and terminates the program

+` copiers.c & copiers.h`: The only functions witch the user of the module would want to use are the copyFile() and copyLocation() *(copies hierarchies/directories, not just single files)*.
+All the other functions are hidden in the module and are just used from the two mentioned functions.

+`utilities.c` & `utilities.h`: Here you will find several utility functions used to abstract some string manipulation, and access to information about copied inodes routines.

+`HashTable.c` & `HashTable.h`: As you might have already noticed there are occasions where quic needs to know if a file has already been copied (circles when not using the `-l` flag).
+For this purpose a data structure is needed, and since hash tables can provide us with insertion and access of this information in O(1), it was chosen.